#LIVE2.0 #Review

 Glaucoma is capable of affecting all age groups, but most commonly, it’s the adults in their 70s and 80s most vulnerable to it.
 According to Prevent Blindness America, the glaucoma prevalence rate is 1.9% for adults aged over 40 in the U.S.

-Often referred as the “silent thief of eyesight”, this eye condition remains symptomless to the most part until it’s already too late.
+Often referred as the “silent thief of eyesight”, this eye condition remains symptomless for the most part until it’s already too late.
 It undergoes a slow development spanned over many years and affects your side vision or peripheral vision first.

 That’s why so many people remain unaware that they have glaucoma, and most of the time it’s picked up only during a routine eye exam.
 It usually affects both eyes at the same time, though inflicting one of them worse than the other.

-Many people complain of blurred vision or appearance of rainbow colored circles around bright lights as the most common symptoms of this sight threatening eye condition.
+Many people complain of blurred vision or appearance of rainbow-colored circles around bright lights as the most common symptoms of this sight threatening eye condition.
 Some other glaucoma signs and symptoms include:

 There are various types of glaucoma: